SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 ```

 ## Can I normalize the value when a VO is created?
-I'd like to normalize/sanitize the values used, for example, trimming the input.
-Is this possible?
+Is it possible normalize/sanitize the values used, for example, trimming the input?

-Yes, add NormalizeInput method, e.g.
+Yes, add a `NormalizeInput` method, e.g.
 ```c#
     private static string NormalizeInput(string input) => input.Trim();
 ```